costajob/costajob.github.io/_posts/code/2019-07-19-code-by-ethics.md

 categories: code
 ---

-When I started coding back in 1998 I was not aware of the impact my work could have had on others or, to be fair, I didn’t care at all.
+When I started coding back in 1998 I was not aware of the impact my work could have had on others or, to be fair, I didn't care at all.

 I just limited getting pleasure by assembling some graphic in Photoshop/HTML and publishing the stuff on the Web.